starcoinorg/starcoin-cookbook/docs/03-move/06-deploy-first-move-contract.md

 - How to package(or compile) a Move module.
 - How to deploy the compiled binary to the starcoin blockchain.

-First start a dev network as described in [How to set up a local dev network](../02-getting-started/02-setup/03-dev-network.md), get some coins, and unlock your account.
+First start a dev network as described in [How to set up a local dev network](../02-getting-started/02-setup/03-dev-network.md), get some dev net test coin, and unlock your account.
 Here assume your account address is 0xb19b07b76f00a8df445368a91c0547cc .

 ```bash
 starcoin% dev get-coin 0xb19b07b76f00a8df445368a91c0547cc